 CEO performance assessments seek to drive high performance, based on a three point scale — limited, sound and high — and are cascaded to their executives to ensure optimum alignment within agencies and consistency across the sector.

-CEOs are required to complete their 2016–17 agreement by the end of August 2016 or up to three months after commencing in their role (if they are newly appointed to the role during the financial year).
+CEOs are required to complete their agreement by the end of August of each year or within three months of commencing in their role (if they are newly appointed to the role during the financial year).

 - CEOs develop their intended performance outcomes which define the expectation for high performance.

-- DPC, QT and the Public Service Commission (PSC) feedback provided to CEOs on their draft agreements.
+- DPC, QT and the Public Service Commission (PSC) provide feedback to CEOs on their draft agreements.

 - CEOs discuss, seek input and approval of the agreement from their Minister.